karthik-thokala/JetMeal/README.md

-# 🍱 JetMeal – Food Ordering Web App with AI Meal Suggestions
+# 🍱 JetMeal – Food Ordering Web  with AI Meal Suggestions

 **JetMeal** is a fully responsive and modern food ordering web application built using **ReactJS** and **Tailwind CSS**.
 It simulates a real-world food delivery experience with dynamic UI features, restaurant listings based on city selection, and an innovative **AI Meal Suggestion** tool that personalizes meal options based on the user's location and time of day.